gcristian/minka/README.md

  - the distributed unit of work to be your [Duty](https://github.com/gcristian/minka/blob/master/server/src/main/java/io/tilt/minka/api/PlainDuty.java)
  - the point of integration to run CRUD operations over duties: the [Partition Service](https://github.com/gcristian/minka/blob/master/server/src/main/java/io/tilt/minka/api/PartitionService.java)

+##### How to test it
+ - first you need to install and Apache Zookeeper
+  - sudo apt-get install zookeeper (should work for Ubuntu 14.04+)
+  - by default Minka expected its default address/port = localhost:2181, let it there
+ - from the root minka folder compile the system:
+  - mvn compile
+ - then from different linux terminals execute some: (on different ports, take care of your memory):
+  - ./test [any free port, 9000,9001,9002 for instance]
+ - they will all run a follower role, and candidate for a leader role.
+ - there's also a demo Partition Delegate which will only print the duties that has been assigned to keep
+ - all leader and follower roles behaviour is being logged at /tmp/minka-leader.log, and ..-follower.log

 ---

 ### Typical path